IDTdesign/bossxgen/src/documents/docs/forms.html.md

 **1 - Field error**: When a form or field submission fails, all fields responsible for the problem are shown with a red outline and an exclamation mark icon.

-**2 - Field error message**: The error icon behaviour is the same as the help icon (displayed on focus and on click of the icon).
+**2 - Field error message**: The error icon behavior is the same as the help icon (displayed on focus and on click of the icon).
 Error messages should be relevant to the user and human in their writing style.
 Do not stack error messages, but rather think about what users need to do to resolve the problem.
 In case the error is shown for a field that would otherwise have help text, write your message in a way that both explains the field and the error.
 If the error requires explanation in detail, a link should be provided to an external page (in a new browser tab).
 If the error explanation includes dynamic content, such as diagnostic information, it should be opened in a modal dialog.

 **3 - Field success indicator**: Where inline validation happens immediately, a correctly filled out field shows a success icon.